SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 [... is here](https://docs.google.com/document/d/1wGN3RNZCN-hkP2gJe2C7FHGZi_-YfCE6aJCZy-0N53s/edit)

 ### Carbohydrates
-**Use appearance size, and presence of functional groups to distinguish between the major classes of biomolecules we discussed (carbohydrate, lipid, proteins) and the subclasses within each**

 * Set 1, carbs.
 See Luke De's video + [[KBhBIO101Carbs]]
 	* *Glucose vs. fructose* — both monosacharrides, one is a 6-carbon ring and one is a 5-carbon ring
 	* *Mono vs. di. vs. polysaccharide* — carbohydrates made out of a single, double, and multiple monomer (single-unit) carbohydrates